harishaaram/usda-sqlite/README.md

 By default it's contained in flat files.
 This project includes scripts to generate appropriate schema and import them into a SQLite database.
 I've also hand generated a subset of the nutrients that includes commonly-familiar nutrients vs. the very extensive list provided by the USDA.

-Some example scripts to query the databaseare in the `example` folder.
+Some example scripts to query the database are in the `python` and `node` folders.
 Sample usage:
 ```
 $ python python/nutrients.py 01001
 $ python python/common_nutrients.py 21060
 $ python python/search.py salmon
+$ node node/nutrient_csv.js > nutrient.csv
 ```

 ## Useful queries